 AA: Unbelievable.
 How did you respond when that was published internationally in all these big publications?
 Did you make a formal response, or did you just ignore it?
 What did you do?

 AR: The story was first written on one of the chess news sites by a journalist who was there in France at the tournament.
-She wrote about how outrageous is what happened because no one believed these three people.
+She wrote about how outrageous it was what happened because no one believed these three people.
 To add to what happened after: I lost the game, and when I lost I just had to rush out of the playing hall and I started crying.
-But I didn’t cry because of losing the game, I cried because of what they did, and how unfair it felt that they even can think of me wanting to cheat.
-Just the thought that they could imagine that I’m capable of cheating.
+But I didn’t cry because of losing the game, I cried because of what they did, and how unfair it felt that they could imagine that I’m capable of cheating.